GooldenApple/vvs-nordstrom/README.md

 Below is a snapshot of the current board showing the different columns for Todo, In Progress, and Done tasks, including completed user stories and accessibility considerations.

 <details>
-<summary>Screenshot of user stories board</summary>
+<summary> Project Board Screenshot</summary>

 ![GitHub Project Board](assets/images/readme/user.stories.png)
 <br>
-This board helps organize tasks, visualize progress, and ensure that all user stories and project goals are properly managed throughout development.
+*The project board helped organize and prioritize tasks efficiently.*
 </details>

 ---

 ## Mockups

-Mockups of the website were created using the online responsive mockup generator [TechSini Multi Mockup](https://techsini.com/multi-mockup/).
-This tool allows easy visualization of how the site looks across various devices such as desktops, tablets, and mobile phones.
+Responsive mockups of the website were created to visualize how the design adapts across devices (desktop, tablet, and mobile).
+This provided a clear preview of the user experience before and after deployment.

+The mockups were generated using the [TechSini Multi Device Mockup Generator](https://techsini.com/multi-mockup/).

 ---